Sean Hargan: Crusaders

 At the end of December 2008, Irish League side Crusaders signed Hargan on an 18-month deal.
 Dungannon Swifts and Coleraine were also believed to be interested in the veteran full-back, but Hargan signed for the Crues and spent just under a year as his career was cut short due to injury.
 Hargan retired from professional football at the end of the 2009 season at the age of 37.

+Post-Retirement

+Hargan joined former Derry City teammate Peter Hutton in Harry Gregg's testimonial match on 15 May 2012, at Windsor Park in Belfast.
+The match, which saw an Irish League XI take on a full-strength Manchester United side, celebrated the illustrious career of legendary goalkeeper Harry Gregg.
+Hargan played alongside a number of notable players, with Manchester United emerging victorious, winning 4-1 with goals from Wayne Rooney, Danny Welbeck, and others.